-Our annual trip to California (yes, it has been 10 years since this annual pilgrimage started) is one of my favourite trips each year.
+Our annual trip to California is one of my favourite trips each year.
 I love this place and I always come back for more.
 A lot more.
+A weekend in LA is always a great idea, in my book.

 This year, after stops in San Diego (I adored staying at Rancho Valencia) and Palm Springs, and a little over a week of bliss with Mr. O, we decided to mix things up a bit and ‘meet the girls’ in Los Angeles, for an action-packed weekend – if you are going to do it, do it properly, is all I have to say.